 4. When to Use an Official Check or Cashier’s Check

 You should use a cashiers or official check when you are making a large purchase and using cash would not be practical.
 You need to have the information for the purchase already available to you.
 You may use an official check to make a large purchase in cash like a home or you can use it for a down payment on a home.
 Many banks will only issue a bank check to a customer because of the laws required around making purchases with cash over certain limits to prevent money laundering.
+You can use this type of check to try to avoid a hold on funds you are depositing.

 5. Accepting a Money Order or Bank Check